drteeth/elixir-es-cqrs/slides.md

 ???

-We turn to search engines to provide our user with the searching they expect.
-These live outside of the safety of our database transactions (yes, I know postgres can do it), and we often turn to application level callbacks to keep them in sync with our system of record (or database).
-It's also worth mentioning that if we want to join records with the main database, we have to do it at the application level.
+* We turn to search engines to provide our user with the searching they expect.
+* These live outside of the safety of our database transactions (yes, I know postgres can do it), and we often turn to application level callbacks to keep them in sync with our system of record (or database).
+* It's also worth mentioning that if we want to join records with the main database, we have to do it at the application level.
+* It's important to note that the sync is eventually consistent

 ---